Ideal Transformer

 -

-— transformation coefficient.
+— the transformation coefficient.

-Each of the two electrical networks connected to the primary and secondary windings must have its own unit Electrical Reference.
+Each of the two electrical networks connected to the primary and secondary windings must have its own unit.
+Electrical Reference.

 Ports